mkantzer/k8splayground-cluster-state/docs/GETTING_STARTED.md

 2. Create a new subdirectory under `mesoservices/`, with the same name as your mesoservice.
 3. Create `.cue` files containing all configuration.
     - 99% of the time, you will only need a single file.
-    - Begin all files with `package tenants`.
+    - Begin all files with `package kube`.
     - 99% of the time, you will want to use the `mesoservice:` top-level object.
 See [schema documentation](schema/mesoservice/README.md).
 4. Open a **Draft** PR to `main`.
 5. Validate and test in the provided test environment.